TheRealMarcusChiu/personal-website-2/content/tinkering/2024-08-26/index.md

 Added to cart and checked out a dozen times.

-Now it's time to wait for all of them to be shipped and delivered :/
+Now it's time to wait for all of this to be shipped and delivered :/

 # Arrival Time!